 Terry Clear advises suppliers to take a few minutes to verify the accuracy of what they’re shipping.

 “Check your case label and check your shipping label for 100% compliance,” he explains.
 “Walk out to your warehouse, get a copy of a label that goes on a case, and compare it to what is in the Walmart packaging and labeling guide.
 Grab a shipping label and go element by element to make sure it matches what’s in the shipping guide.”

 Can’t attend a seminar, but want to ask a question?
 Our Walmart experts are happy to help!
-Click here for a FREE 15-minute consultation.
+Book a free 15-minute consultation with a Walmart expert.

 Complete the form below to schedule your free consultation.